SherlockPsy/Life/TOTAL_PLAN.md

 2. Continuity rule
 Rebecca’s writing may depend ONLY on:
-- identity text
+- binding identity text
 - recent public window
 - immediate user utterance (if any)
+- objective time context (as context only, not as an outcome engine)

 3. Writing rules
 3.1 No new text types introduced.
-3.2 Write-before-show remains absolute.
+3.2 Written is reality; rendering is projection remains absolute.

 4. Forbidden
 - No memory beyond window
+- No hidden state variables
+- No director logic
-- No authorial summarisation used as memory substitution (summaries may exist only as non-authoritative reading aids)
+- No summaries used as replacement for authoritative text (summaries may exist only as non-authoritative reading aids)
-- No threads as objects

 ================================================================================
 EXECUTION CANON — MILESTONE 5 — PRIVATE LEARNING EXISTS